KuznetsovaOlga2007/Laba_4/docs/README.md

 # My math library for calculate area and perimeter of some geometric figures

-Library have four files, each for self figure
+Library have four files, each have functions for calculate area and perimeter figures

 # Example use library function: